Luigi's Flying Tires

-Luigi's Flying Tires was an amusement ride in Cars Land at Disney California Adventure, At the Disneyland Resort In Anaheim, California.
-Guests rode on tire-shaped bumper car vehicles that floated on a cushion of air, similar to an air hockey game.
+Luigi's Flying Tires was an amusement ride in Cars Land at Disney California Adventure, at the Disneyland Resort in Anaheim, California.
+Guests rode on tire-shaped bumper car vehicles that floated on a cushion of air, similar to an air hockey game but also very much like a hovercraft.
 The ride's concept was based on Disneyland's Flying Saucers attraction from the 1960s.
 The attraction closed on February 17, 2015.
 It was replaced by Luigi's Rollickin' Roadsters.

 History

 The attraction, originally titled "Luigi's Roamin' Tires", was announced in late 2007 along with the rest of the Cars Land multi-year expansion plans for Disney California Adventure.

 The ride was based on the Flying Saucers attraction that was located in Disneyland's Tomorrowland from 1961 to 1966.
 Instead of floating bumper cars in the shapes of flying saucers, the Luigi attraction featured bumper cars whose riders steer big levitating truck tires.